I do translations mainly in the following fields: business, financial, economic, marketing, legal, and IT.

 I love reading, so it’s only natural that I love translating books, as well.
 It’s interesting and fun to give life to characters and plots in another language, to recreate the feeling and the tone of the original, to adapt jokes and word plays.
 Not to mention challenging!

-So far, I’ve translated about 10 books, the 11th is still in progress.
+So far, I’ve translated about 30 books, both fiction and non-fiction.
 You can find details on my Book translations page above.